neondatabase/website/content/docs/manage/orgs-project-transfer.md

 ## Transfer from the Neon Console

-You can transfer indivual projects by selecting each project to transfer from your personal account, or you can transfer in bulk by starting from the destination Organization.
+You can transfer individual projects by selecting each project to transfer from your personal account, or you can transfer in bulk by starting from the destination Organization.

 ### Transfer a single project